Skip to main content

 The spectrum serves as a map to define points of escalation and identify specific interventions across the continuum.

-Organizations should consider defining the roles of individuals, colleagues, managers, HR, and leadership in setting the tone upstream versus managing for problems downstream.
+Organisations should consider defining the roles of individuals, colleagues, managers, HR, and leadership in setting the tone upstream versus managing for problems downstream.

 • Civic engagement and opinionated discourse: Monitor internal communication tools.
 Define and assure codes of conduct are part of presentations and spaces for dialogue — similar to a “safety warning.”
 Acknowledge the reality that diverse political beliefs exist among employees and communicate the need to treat each other respectfully and not let political differences negatively impact work.

 • Incivility: Proactively provide a range of support services, like employee assistance programs and sensitivity trainings, to acknowledge the civic obligations and diverse political beliefs among employees.
-Recognize that vulnerable populations may have unique risks and/or require enhanced support beyond baseline programs.
+Recognise that vulnerable populations may have unique risks and/or require enhanced support beyond baseline programs.

-• Alliances, intimidation, and harassment: Assure policies are in place with enforceable consequences for uncivil behavior and hold offenders at all levels accountable.
+• Alliances, intimidation, and harassment: Assure policies are in place with enforceable consequences for uncivil behaviour and hold offenders at all levels accountable.
 Drive accountability for civility in the workplace as a company value.

 Provocative public discourse can become a public health issue and result in workplace incivility causing psychological distress and a reduction in workplace engagement and productivity.
-Employees benefit when their leaders set the tone of civility and respect within their organizations.
+Employees benefit when their leaders set the tone of civility and respect within their organisations.

 About the Authors